-Alex Wilks is the Coordinator Eurodad (European Network Debt and Development, www.eurodad.org)
+Alex Wilks is the Coordinator for Eurodad (European Network on Debt and Development, www.eurodad.org)

-Eurodad plans to work with interested colleagues to produce a new version of the TIN declaration, kicking off from what NGOs already work on - aid, debt and trade, and filleting the TIN manifesto into a document that will be easier for groups to sign.
+Eurodad plans to work with interested colleagues to produce a new version of the TJN declaration, kicking off from what NGOs already work on - aid, debt and trade, and filleting the TJN manifesto into a document that will be easier for groups to sign.
 It will be interesting to see how the above issues can be framed to achieve consensus.